 Raised in Milford, Connecticut, Rabbi Wiesenberg lives in Merrick with her husband, Jonathan, their sons, Hunter and Reed, and their “dog-ter”, a hound mix named Rally.

 Sarene Appelbaum joined the clergy of Temple Beth Torah as Cantor in July of 2011.
 Prior to becoming a part of the TBT family, Sarene served congregations in Florida, Maryland, and South Carolina.

-Cantor Appelbaum was born and raised in Warwick, New York and now lives in North Babylon with her dog Olive Boo Bear.
+Cantor Appelbaum was born and raised in Warwick, New York and now lives in North Babylon with her dogs Olive Boo Bear and Goose.